tonellicueto/ill-said_thoughts_blog/_posts/2022-12-10-WhenMathMetaphorsGoWrong1.md

 published: true
 ---

-One afternoon, while killing my time while on the toilet, I was watching some youtube shorts.
+One afternoon, while killing my time in the lavatory, I was watching some youtube shorts.
 At some moment, the youtube algorithm decides to show me the video of some anti-trans right-wing extremist[^who] arguing that the problematization of gendersex[^FS] by many gender scholars[^butler] is senseless.
 The transcription of his speech is the following (emphasis mine):

 >If somebody comes along, just one random wacko, and says that a circle is a shape with four equal straight sides and four right angles, I would say: &ldquo;No, that's a square.
 Squares are not circles, you idiot.&rdquo; But I don't think I would go giving any college lectures about it.
 I probably wouldn't make any documentary films on the subject.
 >